Detective Days: Exploring Wensley's Impact and Historical Significance in Criminal Investigation (Free eBook)

 “It is not good for the service when an officer is afraid to use initiative or accept responsibility.
 I believe that I was considered a disciplinarian and, indeed, I never feared plain speaking.
 There are slips that must be dealt with by a heavy hand.
 But official nagging never appealed to me.
 I have seen the hearts of too many promising men broken by petty routine.
 It is one thing to deal with a man direct—to tell him straight that he has been a fool; it is another to put on paper some portentous reprimand that will hang to his official record for twenty or thirty years.”

 Wensley, Frederick P. (2010).
-Forty years of Scotland yard: A record of lifetime’s service in the criminal investigation department.
+Forty years of Scotland Yard: A record of lifetime’s service in the criminal investigation department.
 Kessinger Publishing.